richardsamuels/nat-tunnel/README.md

 cargo build
 cargo clippy --no-deps
 cargo test
-# run these from the manifest directory or provide add -- -c path/to/cfg.toml
+# run these from the manifest directory or provide a path to configuration files
+# e.g.: `-- -c path/to/cfg.toml`
 cargo run --bin sts
 cargo run --bin stc
 ```